 Ergonomic Assessments

 An ergonomic assessment involves a detailed analysis of your workspace to identify areas that can be optimized to promote better posture and reduce strain.
-Dr. Lefler recommends regular ergonomic assessments to ensure a workspace that fosters Health and Productivity.
+Dr. Lefler recommends regular ergonomic assessments to ensure a workspace that fosters health and productivity.

 Actionable Advice: